Skip to Main Content

 Planning Your Stay

 The Konak address is walkable to the clock tower, the Kemeraltı market, and the Agora, with the Kordon waterfront promenade accessible within a short walk north.
-The İzmir International Fair calendar in September represents the highest-demand period for properties in this corridor, and booking ahead during that window is advisable regardless of property tier.
-The shoulder season, particularly May and October, offers the most workable combination of mild temperatures, reduced visitor volume, and full access to the coastal day-trip circuit that makes Izmir a reasonable base for Aegean exploration.
+The İzmir International Fair in September is a high-demand period for properties in this corridor.
+May and October offer mild temperatures and lighter visitor volume.

 Frequently asked questions